MrGeminus/MrGeminus/README.md

 # Hi there :wave:

 thanks for stopping by!
-My name is Uroš and I'm a self-taught web developer from Serbia.
-I love exploring new tech stacks and leveraging them to build cool stuff.
+My name is Uroš.
+I'm a passionate web developer who loves exploring new tech stacks and leveraging them to build cool stuff.

 ## :hammer_and_wrench: Technologies & Tools